 The “how” is the sticking point with any emerging technology, and AI is no exception.
 How do you define your AI strategy?
 How do you find AI-literate workers or train existing staff?
 What can you do to get your data AI-ready?
 How do you ensure your AI is trustworthy?

 To get a read on where organizations currently stand, we surveyed more than 1,000 US business executives at companies that are already investigating or implementing AI.
-A full 20 percent said their organizations plan to implement AI enterprise-wide in 2019.
-If these ambitious plans pan out, many leading US companies will become AI-enhanced — not just in pockets of the organization, but throughout their operations.
+A full 20% said their organizations plan to implement AI enterprise-wide in 2019.
+If these ambitious plans pan out, many leading US companies will become AI-enhanced—not just in pockets of the organization, but throughout their operations.

-But, as we head into 2019 — with AI increasingly moving from the lab to offices, factories, hospitals, construction sites, and consumers’ lives — a different approach is needed.
-We’re not just highlighting what is likely to happen; we call out what business leaders must make happen with AI.
+But, as we head into 2019—with AI increasingly moving from the lab to offices, factories, hospitals, construction sites and consumers’ lives—a different approach is needed.
+We’re not just highlighting what is likely to happen; we're telling business leaders what they must make happen with AI.